mwiatrzyk/modelity/docs/source/quickstart.rst

 Parsing data from an untrusted source
 -------------------------------------

-Modelity provides :func:`modelity.model.load` helper especially designed for loading data from an untrusted source, like JSON file or JSON object received from API call.
+Modelity provides :func:`modelity.helpers.load` helper especially designed for loading data from an untrusted source, like JSON file or JSON object received from API call.
 The helper automatically performs both stages and there are 3 possible outcomes depicted in subsections below.